-Multiple people killed in suspected bow and arrow attack in Norway
+Several killed in suspected bow and arrow attack in Norway

 (CNN)Several people have been killed and others injured during an attack in the Norwegian town of Kongsberg, according to local police.

-The suspected attacker was using a bow and arrow, a spokesman for Norway's southeastern police district, which includes Kongsberg, told CNN.
+The suspected attacker was using a bow and arrow, a spokesman for Norway's southeastern police district, which includes Kongsberg, told CNN on Wednesday.
+Local police were first alerted to the suspect at 6:15 PM local time, he added.

-The suspect attacked people at several locations before he was arrested, the spokesman said.
-Local police were first alerted to the suspect at 6:15 PM local time.
+The attacker is believed to have acted alone. Øyvind Aas, Drammen Police Chief told a press conference that an arrest had been made and there is "no active search for more people."

-When asked if the situation was being treated as terrorism, a press officer for Norwegian police said it was "not clear as of yet, it's too early to tell."
+The perpetrator "moved over a large area" while carrying out the attack, according to Aas.

 Kongsberg is located 85 kilometers (about 53 miles) west of capital city Oslo.